socious-io/socious-corporate/README.md

 > Socious.io is a social networking app for social change.
 Socious.io helps social entrepreneurs hire talented people who are passionate about their companies’ missions through its social passion search function and data-driven mechanism for mutually relevant connections.
 Unlike its competitors, Socious.io allows mission-fit and culture-fit analyses and its AI will recommend suitable candidates for their social startups.

-### Important

-As of the current build (01/11/2021) the site will only run in a development environment when connected to a locally hosted Wordpress site.
-This will be addressed once the localhost website has been migrated to an online host.

 ### Site and download links

 Live website: https://socious.io/